GersonFeDutra/godot-screen-recorder/README.md

 ## How to use

 Just copy the [ScreenRecorder.gd](src/lib/ScreenRecorder.gd) script to your project and you are good to go.
 Be sure to include the copyright notice, just in case.
+See [LICENSE.md](LICENSE.md) for more information.

 ## How it works